prismicio/prismic-gatsby/README.md

   `staticData` is falsey, `mergePrismicPreviewData` will return `undefined`.
 - `previewData`.
 Preview data from `usePrismicPreview()`.
 If `previewData` is falsey, `mergePrismicPreview` will return `staticData` as is.

+## In-depth Guide

+When creating `gatsby-source-prismic`'s preview API, we wanted to allow developers to be able to reuse as much of their existing templates and components as possible.
+In an ideal scenario, these functions should provide "drop-in" preview functionality to most sites using `gatsby-source-prismic` without needing to specifically configure components to support it.

+That being said, there is some recommended setup like creating a preview resolver page, handling preview redirect logic, and creating a smart `<Image />` component to dynamically handle `gatsby-image` data or Prismic `url`s.

+For an in-depth guide on using Prismic previews with `gatsby-source-prismic`, please refer to [this guide](https://github.com). _COMING SOON_

 # Site's `gatsby-node.js` example